From the voices of our incarcerated friends: Trust creates an environment for healing.

 This is the key to slipping out of judgmental habits.

-Has your friend shared something, said something you don’t like?
+Has a friend ever shared or said something you don’t like?
 Something you don’t approve of?
-When you feel an impulse to offer instructive correction, try being curious instead:
+When you feel an impulse to offer instructive correction, try being curious instead: I wonder how they learned this way of thinking?
+What have they experienced that’s different from my experience, that would help this make sense?

 If you want to counter it, tell a story.
-How did you learn what you think is best (it may indeed be more healthy; or maybe it’s a privilege your friend doesn’t have).
+How did you learn what you think is best?
+(It may indeed be more healthy; or maybe it’s a privilege your friend doesn’t have).

-And trust grows so naturally from there, for both of you.
+Trust grows so naturally from there, for both of you.

 CONSISTENCY

-God, teach me your heart as I take the time to write a new letter this week.
+Ask God: Show me your heart as I take the time to write a new letter this week.

-Consistency, faithfulness, is also just being reliable.
+Consistency and faithfulness are also just being reliable.
 If you say you’re going to do something—call someone, send a book, look something up—do it.

 “You can only build trust by showing people that you care.
-And that’s only through actions.”
+And that’s only through actions. ”

-Telling the truth?
+“Telling the truth?
 Mmmm . . . kinda.
 Not really.
 We all lie a little.

 But when somebody shows you that they’re not going to judge you, or drop you, or split—that’s someone you can start to trust.